Pride-and-ego down: US Army definition from FM 2-22.3

+In the document FM 2-22.3 Human Intelligence Collector Operations, published in 2006, the U.S. Army describes it as follows:

 8-45.
 (Interrogation) The emotional-pride and ego-down approach is based on attacking the source's ego or self-image.
 The source, in defending his ego, reveals information to justify or rationalize his actions.
 This information may be valuable in answering collection requirements or may give the [human intelligence] HUMINT collector insight into the viability of other approaches.
 This approach is effective with sources who have displayed weakness or feelings of inferiority.
 A real or imaginary deficiency voiced about the source, loyalty to his organization, or any other feature can provide a basis for this technique.

 8-46.
 The HUMINT collector accuses the source of weakness or implies he is unable to do a certain thing.
 This type of source is also prone to excuses and rationalizations, often shifting the blame to others.
 An example of this technique is opening the collection effort with the question, "Why did you surrender so easily when you could have escaped by crossing the nearby ford in the river?"
 The source is likely to provide a basis for further questions or to reveal significant information if he attempts to explain his surrender in order to vindicate himself.
 He may give an answer such as, "No one could cross the ford because it is mined."